György Sarlós: Early life and family

+His daughter, Katalin Sarlós, competed at the 1988 Summer Olympics and the 1992 Summer Olympics.
+His daughter Erzsébet Stephens-Sarlós won a bronze medal in the women's coxed four event at the 1984 Friendship Games.

+Rowing

 In 1960 he was a crew member of the Hungarian boat which was eliminated in the repechage of the coxless four event.

 Eight years later at the 1968 Games in Mexico City he won the silver medal with the Hungarian boat in the coxless fours competition.

 At the 1972 Games in Munich he and his partner László Balogh were eliminated in the repechage of the coxless pair event.

+He was a rowing coach at Ferencváros Sports Club for four years from 1974 and then at Vasas Sport Club, also for four years.
+He worked as a technical director at the Hungarian Rowing Association from 1994, retiring in 1999.